13 Budgeting Tips Anyone Can Follow

 This is another time when the envelope system helps you, but you could do the same thing with reloadable gift cards for specific stores.

 6. Don’t Confuse Infrequent Expenses With Emergencies

-These aren’t the unexpected expenses that you’d cover with your miscellaneous or emergency categories.
-Infrequent expenses are the charges that come up once or twice a year — but we always seem to forget will happen.
+These aren’t the unexpected expenses that you’d cover with your miscellaneous or emergency money.
+Infrequent expenses are the charges that come up once or twice a year — but always seem like they come out of nowhere.

-Like when it’s Dec.
+A good example?
+One is when it’s Dec.
 23 and you’re still not done with your holiday shopping.
 Who could’ve predicted Christmas would be on Dec.
-25 AGAIN?!
+25, AGAIN!?